 Appendix E: Finance under the Restoration and Revolution Settlements

 George Macaulay Trevelyan (1876-1962) was one of the leading historians of his generation, whose books have been read by and influenced thousands of students and historians.
-He was a Fellow of Trinity College, Cambridge, from 1898 to 1903, before spending more than twenty years as a full-time author.
-He returned to the University of Cambridge in 1927, where he was Regius Professor of History until 1943.
-In addition to England Under the Stuarts, his books include a three-volume biography of Garibaldi, English Social History and History of England.
+He began his academic career in 1898 as a Fellow of Trinity College, Cambridge, but left in 1903 to focus on his writing, and for twenty years produced a number of popular histories, including a three-volume biography of Garibaldi, English Social History and History of England.
+He returned to Cambridge in 1927, where he was Regius Professor of History until 1943.
 He was also the subject of a major biography by David Cannadine.

 'During the first half of the twentieth century Trevelyan was the most famous, the most honored, the most influential and the most widely read historian of his generation.' - David Cannadine, author of G.M.
 Trevelyan: A Life in History